 Leona sends Jamil on ahead to find the thunder spear during an attack by the ice titan and Jamil only reluctantly fetches Leona as he has been instructed rather than try to wield the weapon by himself (Leona: “Looks like this time a certain good boy managed to keep his hand outta the cookie jar”).

 Leona explains, “You’re not being thoughtful or careful.
-You’re just bein’ pushy,” and accurately evaluates Jamil some who looks down on those around him while still being “a far cry” from the two second-year housewardens: “So what do you bring to the table?”
+You’re just bein’ pushy,” and accurately evaluates Jamil as one who looks down on those around him while still being “a far cry” from the two second-year housewardens: “So what do you bring to the table?”

 Jamil continues to disapprove of the way that Leona deals with the phantoms in Tartarus but gradually comes to realize that Leona’s methodology is effective, whether he likes it or not.